ThinkR-open/isc-proposal-licence/proposal_licence.md

   - Blogposts on R related blogs (on ThinkR and others)
   - Article proposals on R and software engineering journals (R Journal, Journal of Statistical Software, …)
+  - Talks at meetups and conference presenting our findings.